-Your child and your family are entitled to support whether they you have a diagnosis or not.
+Many children have to wait a long time for a diagnosis, and some children never get one.
+Your child and your family are entitled to support whether they have a diagnosis or not.

 Repeatedly having to explain your child’s medical problems to different professionals can be frustrating.
 Make a list of all the ways your child is affected and take copies along to all medical appointments and assessments.